 Though note that DB also makes it clear that you will be selecting 'spaces' and not cabins compartments.

-At the next stage of the process you will be asked to enter the names and 'sex' of the travellers, but if you let DB know that a male / female will be travelling together, you can't assume that you will be placed in a cabin together, because you have 'told' DB that you are couple.
+At the next stage of the process you will be asked to enter the names and 'sex' of the travellers, but if you let DB know that a male / female will be travelling together, you can't assume that you will be placed in a cabin together, even though you have 'told' DB that you are couple.

 SBB takes a different approach to DB and OBB because it asks ticket bookers whether they are male or female prior to offering the ticket booking options.